-Please read the following carefully to understand our practices regarding your personal information and how it will be treated.
+Please read the following carefully to understand what we do with your personal information.

 HOW AND WHEN WE COLLECT PERSONAL INFORMATION ABOUT YOU